James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 #### [回声工坊 TRPG Replay Generator](https://github.com/DanDDXuanX/TRPG-Replay-Generator)

 Has special requirements to media sources.
 Use `.ogg` format for BGM.
 Use `.wav` format for AFX and voices.
 Use `.png` for image.
 Cannot get video layers working so you might consider some "green screen" effects.

+Use `--ExportVideo` flag to export video without GUI.

 #### openshot and libopenshot (for python bindings)